Where bright

 Zareen was the 2020 winner of LGBTQ+ Undergraduate of the Year and she was the first LGBTQ+ officer of the African and Caribbean Society in Cambridge, where she worked to improve LGBTQ+ inclusion within the African and Caribbean community.
 She later became the first ever president of FUSE – a society for BME LGBTQ+ students.
 Alongside her team, Zareen relaunched the society and enhanced its capacity by establishing new committee roles, securing a source of funding and introducing new social media strategies.
 FUSE is now widely cited as a place of community and safety for BME LGBTQ+ students in Cambridge.

-Zareen completed our SPARK programme in 2020 and is now a Future Trainee.
+Zareen completed our SPARK programme in 2020 and is now trainee with the firm.

 Tom's Story